AEW News: Former WWE Superstar To Provide Commentary On Next Week’s ‘Dark’

 “The [number one] thing is credibility in the ring.
 To me, there needs to be talent.
 When I say credibility, I don’t mean star talent.
 I mean guys and girls that can go in the ring.”

-Taz and AEW appear to be on the same page in many ways, so it will be interesting to see if this is a one-off role or if he’ll be brought into the company on a permanent basis afterwards.
+Taz and AEW appear to be on the same page in many ways, so it will be interesting to see if this is a one-off role or if he’ll be brought into the company on a permanent basis afterward.

 Taz has a lot of experience in the industry as a commentator and as a commentator, so he could be an asset to AEW in some capacity should they decide to hire him full-time.